RaphaelIT7/gmod-holylib/README.md

 > NOTE: If some of their functions work, you can still force enable them with their ConVar or with the commandline.

 - [#] Fixed `surffix` module not actually working
+- [#] Fixed a crash in the `surffix` module when noclipping thru a player.
+I forgot to pass the first argument to Gmod which caused this issue.

 - [#] Future improved the filesystem my reducing the usage of `std::string`.
 - [#] Fixed up the sourcesdk to not have all these file name differences and fixed a few things -> (32x)`keyvalues.h` | (64x)`KeyValues.h`
 - [#] Fixed `serverplugins` module not removing all detours on shutdown.